rejetto/kvstorage/README.md

 - `get(key: string): Promise<any>`
   - Get the value associated with the key, or undefined if not present.
 - `getSync(key: string): any`
-  - Like get, but works only with values that are not offloaded, that are those smaller the memoryThreshold and bucketThreshold and fileThreshold.
+  - Like get, but works only with values that are not offloaded, specifically those smaller than the memoryThreshold, bucketThreshold, and fileThreshold.
 - `put(key: string, value: any, { delay, maxDelay, maxDelayCreate }?): Promise<void>`
   - Add/overwrite a value.
 Await-ing this is optional, unless you need to know that the file has been written.
   - Adding a delay may save some writings for fast-changing values.
 Since the delay is renewed at each put, we can put a